iam-somraj/python-building-blocks/Day-06-Functions/README.txt

 Returns:
 The return statement in a function is used to specify the value or values that the function should produce as its output.

+Default Values:
+A arguments in functions can have predetermined default values too, but make sure that predetermined argument is present only at the last in sequence.
+Incorrect - def intro(back="World!", front):
+Correct - def intro(front, back="World!"):